-NeuroMetrix is a commercial stage, innovation driven healthcare company combining bioelectrical and digital medicine to address chronic health conditions including chronic pain, sleep disorders, and diabetes.
+NeuroMetrix is an innovative health-care company that develops wearable medical technology and point-of-care tests that help patients and physicians better manage chronic pain, nerve diseases, and sleep disorders.
 Our business is fully integrated with in-house capabilities spanning product development, manufacturing, regulatory affairs and compliance, sales and marketing, and customer support.
-We derive revenues from the sale of medical devices and aftermarket consumable products and accessories.
+We derive revenues from the sale of medical devices and after-market consumable products and accessories.
 Our products are sold in the United States and selected overseas markets, and are cleared by the U.S. Food and Drug Administration, or FDA, and regulators in foreign jurisdictions where appropriate.
 We have two principal product lines:

-- Wearable neuro-stimulation therapeutic devices - · Point-of-care neuropathy diagnostic tests
+- Wearable neuro-stimulation therapeutic devices - Point-of-care neuropathy diagnostic tests